 Digital: Processes + Architecture

 Digitalization has advanced significantly in the building industry in recent years.
 With the latest developments in IT and above all in BIM (Building Information Modeling) the job of planning is undergoing tremendous change.
-At BAU 2019 you have the chance to find out first-hand what is happening now in the field of digital building.
+At BAU 2019 you had the chance to find out first-hand what is happening now in the field of digital building.

 Digital building – better quality through precise planning